-Should 'catfishing' be made illegal? - BBC News
+Should 'catfishing' be made a crime?

 In fact, he was a married dad who had initially used photos of a Bollywood actor on his profile and had lured in other women too.

-"He used me like a hotel with benefits under the disguise of a romantic, loving relationship that he knew I craved," said Anna.
+"He used me like a hotel with benefits under the disguise of a romantic, loving relationship that he knew I craved," says Anna.

 The practice of using a fake profile to start an online romance is known as "catfishing".